scipy-conference/scipy_proceedings/papers/AdamHughes/Adam_Hughes.rst

 .. class:: abstract

-   Basic principles in biosensing and nanomaterials precede the introduction of a novel fiberoptic sensor.
+   Basic principles in biosensing and nanomaterials precede the introduction of a novel fiber optic sensor.
 Software limitations in the biosensing domain are presented, followed by the development of a Python-based simulation environment.
 Finally, the current state of spectral data analysis within the Python ecosystem is discussed.

 .. class:: keywords

-   nanoparticles, fiberoptic, biosensor, Python, immunoassay, plasmonics, proteins, gold nanoparticles, metallic colloids, IPython, Traits, Chaco, Pandas
+   nanoparticles, fiber optic, biosensor, Python, immunoassay, plasmonics, proteins, gold nanoparticles, metallic colloids, IPython, Traits, Chaco, Pandas

 Introduction
 ------------

 Because of their unique optical properties, metallic colloids, especially gold nanoparticles (AuNPs), have found novel applications in biology.
 They are utilized in the domain of *nanobiosensing* as platforms for biomolecule recognition.
-Nanobiosensing refers to the incorporation of nanomaterials into biosensing apparatuses.
+Nanobiosensing refers to the incorporation of nanomaterials into biosensing instrumentation.
 Sensors whose primary signal transduction mechanism is the interaction of light and metallic colloids are known as *plasmonic* sensors. [*]_

 Plasmonic sensors are constructed by depositing metallic layers (bulk or colloidal) onto a substrate such as glass, or in our case, onto a stripped optical fiber.
 Upon illumination, they relay continuous information about their surrounding physical and chemical environment.
-These sensors behave similarly to conventional assays with the added benefits of increased sensitivity, smaller apparatuses, reduced sample size, low cost, and real-time data acquisition.
+These sensors behave similarly to conventional assays with the added benefits of increased sensitivity, compact equipment, reduced sample size, low cost, and real-time data acquisition.
 Despite these benefits, nanobiosensing research in general is faced with several hinderances.

 .. [*] This exposition is germane to plasmonic sensors moreso than to other nanobiosensor subgroups.

 It is often difficult to objectively compare results between research groups, and sometimes even between experimental trials.
-This is mainly because the performance of custom apparatuses is highly dependent on design specifics as well as experimental conditions.
+This is mainly because the performance of custom sensors is highly dependent on design specifics as well as experimental conditions.
 The extensive characterization process found in commercial biosensors [*]_ exceeds the resources and capabilities of the average research group.
 This partially due to a disproportionate investment in supplies and manpower; however, it is also due to a dearth of computational resources.
 As a result, the design, implementation and interpretation of sensing experiments is largely asystematic.
 To compound matters, dedicated software is not evolving fast enough keep up with new biosensing technology.
-This lends an advantage to commercial biosensors, which use highly customized software to both control the experimental apparatuses and extract underlying information from the data.
+This lends an advantage to commercial biosensors, which use highly customized software to both control the experimental apparatus and extract underlying information from the data.
 Without a general software framework to develop such tools, it is unreasonable to expect the research community to achieve the same breadth in application when pioneering new nanobiosening technology.

 .. [*] Biacore_:math:`^\copyright` and ForteBio_:math:`^\copyright` are examples of prominent nanobiosensing companies.